THE SITE FOR DIE HARD CRIME & THRILLER FANS

 Ramona Emerson so effectively describes the starkly beautiful country and the uncompromising weather, which is a formidable antagonist in the plot, that you may need a hot cup of something as you read.
 She integrates the Native American traditions and beliefs into the modern tale in a way that gives science (the medical examiner), belief (the Navajo) and procedure (the police) their due – all three coming together in Rita.
 They are not always easily reconciled, and her struggles make for a unique and compelling story.
 I’m not personally a big believer in the supernatural, but I’m willing to acknowledge that some things happen that are unexplainable.
 One person’s ghost may be another person’s instinct or intuition.
 It’s Rita’s belief in the spirits that matters, though, and it’s bolstered by the fact that the spirits have never led her astray.

 The quality and sensitivity of the writing is much to be appreciated, and it persists despite the sometimes brutal subject matter.
-Emerson’s debut novel, Exposure, was a 2023 nominee for numerous awards in the crime and mystery field, frequently named a Best Book of the Year, and received recognition from both the National Book Award and PEN Literary Awards programs.
+Emerson’s debut novel, Shutter, was a 2023 nominee for numerous awards in the crime and mystery field, frequently named a Best Book of the Year, and received recognition from both the National Book Award and PEN Literary Awards programs.
 A Navajo (Diné) writer and filmmaker, she lives in Albuquerque.

 Also see Where They Last Saw Her by Marcie R Rendon or the horror-crime mashup The Only Good Indians by Stephen Graham Jones.